atmseminar-org/lektor-atmseminar-org/README.md

 You can now use `lektor server` to host a [local version of the site](http://localhost:5000/) defaulting to localhost at port 5000.

+## Updates

+Site updates can come either as pull requests to this repository, or if you have push permissions to the [Github Pages repository](https://github.com/atmseminar-org/atmseminar-org.github.io) then you can execute the lektor command

+`lektor deploy ghpages --key-file [YOUR_PUBLIC_SSH_KEY_FILE]`

+Where `[YOUR_PUBLIC_SSH_KEY_FILE]` is the ssh key file associated with your github account.